KULeuven-MICAS/openising/ising/inputs/config/README.md

 ### Following parameters are required only when the targeted benchmark is MIMO.

-*SNR:* the Signal Noise Ratio value (integer) at which the MIMO problem is going to be solved.
+*SNR:* [int] the Signal Noise Ratio value (integer) at which the MIMO problem is going to be solved.
 Multiple values can also be given.

 *Nt:* [positive int] amount of user antennas for the MIMO problem.